discohook/discohook/packages/site/public/guide-files/getting-started/flows.md

 - `Or` - at least one inner function must return true
 - `Not` - all inner functions must return false
 - `Equal` - the value of `a` must be equal to that of `b`
-- `In` - the value of `element` must be contained within `array`, which must be a string parsable to a JSON array (like `["one","two","three"]`). such arrays are also returned by variables like `member.role_ids`, which is how one might check if a member has an arbitrary role (keep in mind that member state is partial for the member removal trigger)
+- `In` - the value of `element` must be contained within `array`, which must be a string parsable to a JSON array (like `["one","two","three"]`)

+There are also some specialized functions:

+- `Member has role` - the target member must have a specified role (keep in mind that member state is partial for the member removal trigger)

 **Stop**
 Immediately halts the entire flow, even if this action is in a sub-flow.
 Optionally add a plain text string to attempt to deliver to the user - more limited than sending a backup but easier to set up and customize while editing the rest of your flow.